hauntgossamer/linkedin-connection-clicker/README.md

 # linkedin-connection-clicker

 This is a Python bot I made with no experience that gets me connections on LinkedIn.
 In two weeks, it took me from 125 connections to over 500!
-I coded the bones of the bot on the first day, which I report [***in this video***](https://www.linkedin.com/posts/thomasshottsjr_100daysofcode-lambdaschool-activity-6662792704356872193-stzM) and it was functional, but slightly buggy, by the end of that day.
+(As of July 2020, my connections have climbed to over 1000.)
+I coded the bones of the bot on the first day, which I report
+[***in this video***](https://www.linkedin.com/posts/thomasshottsjr_100daysofcode-lambdaschool-activity-6662792704356872193-stzM) and it was functional, but slightly buggy, by the end of that day.
 A few days later, I was ready to test the bot and it was a resounding success!
 You can see that, [***here***](https://www.linkedin.com/posts/thomasshottsjr_100daysofcode-lambdaschool-activity-6662792704356872193-stzM).